 - 1. Holstein, Jersey, Ayrshire, Brown Swiss and Milking Shorthorn are eligible to show. - 2.
 Be prepared to provide sole ownership by showing registration or transfer papers when checking in your animal at the fair.
 These papers must be in your name only and dated before June 15 of the current year.
 Animals registered or transferred to you after June 15 of the current year cannot be shown at the fair. - 3.
 You must have carried the 4-H dairy project at least 100 days.
 The superintendent of the species may grant exceptions to this rule in case of unusual or emergency conditions. - 4.
 Age in the dairy classes will be determined by standard classifications.

 Showmanship

+· · · ·

-A. Appearance of animal 40 points
+Α. A. Appearance of animal

-1. Condition and thriftiness10 ·
+1. Condition and thriftiness10 •

 2. Grooming10

-3. Clipping
+Clipping

 4. Cleanliness10

-B. Appearance of exhibitor 10
+В. B. Appearance of exhibitor10

 points

 1. Clothes and person, neat and clean, white costume preferred.

-C Showing animal in ring 50 noints
+C. Showing animal in ring......50 points

-- Show animal to best advantage......10